BREO ELLIPTA Rx

 Fluticasone furoate, vilanterol 100/25mcg, 200/25mcg; per inh; dry pwd for oral inh.

 Indications for BREO ELLIPTA:

-Long term maintenance treatment of COPD, including chronic bronchitis and/or emphysema.
+Long-term maintenance treatment of COPD, including chronic bronchitis and/or emphysema.
 To reduce exacerbations of COPD in patients with a history of exacerbations.
-Maintenance treatment of asthma in patients not adequately controlled on a long-term asthma control medication (eg, inhaled corticosteroid) or whose disease severity warrants initiation of 2 maintenance therapies.
+Treatment of asthma in patients not adequately controlled on a long-term asthma control medication [eg, inhaled corticosteroid (ICS)] or whose disease warrants initiation of both an ICS and LABA.

 Limitations Of use: